davidomarf/davidomar.com/content/writings/ignorance.md

 ---
-title: "Embracing (and fighting) your ignorance"
+title: "On Ignorance"
 date: 2020-01-01T04:00:15-06:00
 draft: false
 ---

 So I've been thinking lately what makes a good developer.
-There are tons of articles about it, and I'm sure most of them under striking titles like "x things you must/should learn as a developer", "x traits only top notch developers have", "the x things to do so you don't become a pathetic little weasel (as a developer)" and whatnot.
+There are tons of articles about it, and I'm sure most of them under striking titles like _"x things you must/should learn as a developer"_, _"x traits only top notch [developers][developers] have"_, _"the x things to do so you don't become a pathetic little weasel (as a developer)"_ and whatnot.

 I don't love those kind of articles.
 Mainly because all of them contain more or less the same information in different order and style.